-Symptoms/Injuries After Inhalation: The three types of silicosis include: 1) Simple chronic silicosis - which results from long-term exposure (more than 20 years) to low amounts of respirable crystalline silica.
+Symptoms/Injuries After Inhalation: The three types of silicosis include: 1) Simple chronic silicosis - which results from longterm exposure (more than 20 years) to low amounts of respirable crystalline silica.
 Nodules of chronic inflammation and scarring provoked by the respirable crystalline silica form in the lungs and chest lymph nodes.
 This disease may feature breathlessness and may resemble chronic obstructive pulmonary disease (COPD); 2) Accelerated silicosis - occurs after exposure to larger amounts of respirable crystalline silica over a shorter period of time (5-15 years); 3) Acute silicosis - results from short-term exposure to very large amounts of respirable crystalline silica.
 The lungs become very inflamed and may fill with fluid, causing severe shortness of breath and low blood oxygen levels.
 Inflammation, scarring, and symptoms progress faster in accelerated silicosis than in simple silicosis.
 Progressive massive fibrosis may occur in simple or accelerated silicosis, but is more common in the accelerated form.
 Progressive massive fibrosis results from severe scarring and leads to the destruction of normal lung structures.
 Some studies show that exposure to respirable crystalline silica (without silicosis) or that the disease silicosis may be associated with the increased incidence of several autoimmune disorders such as scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and diseases affecting the kidneys.
 Silicosis increases the risk of tuberculosis.
 Some studies show an increased incidence of chronic kidney disease and end-stage renal disease in workers exposed to respirable crystalline silica.

 Symptoms/Injuries After Skin Contact: Cement may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
 Exposure of sufficient duration to wet cement, or to dry cement on moist areas of the body, can cause serious, potentially irreversible damage to skin, eye, respiratory and digestive tracts due to chemical (caustic) burns, including third degree burns.
 A skin exposure may be hazardous even if there is no pain or discomfort.
 Cement is capable of causing dermatitis by irritation and allergy.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
 Irritant dermatitis is caused by the physical properties of cement including alkalinity and abrasion.
-Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in cement.
-The reaction can range from a mild rash to severe skin ulcers.
 Persons already sensitized may react to the first contact with cement.
 Others may develop allergic dermatitis after years of repeated contact with cement.